spectrocloud/librarium/packages/docs/content/04-clusters.md

 ## Prerequisites

-Spectro Cloud creates compute, network and storage resources on AWS during provisioning of Kubernetes clusters.
-The following pre-requisites should be met for a successful creation of clusters.
+Spectro Cloud creates compute, network, and storage resources on AWS during the provisioning of Kubernetes clusters.
+The following pre-requisites should be met for the successful creation of clusters.

 ### Resource Capacity

-A sufficient capacity in the desired AWS region should exist for the creation of the following resources:
+Sufficient capacity in the desired AWS region should exist for the creation of the following resources:

 * vCpu
 * VPC